-000 000 00X 0X0 X00 000 00X 0X0 0X0
+000 000 00X 0X0 X00 000 00X 0X0 0X0 000

+ncm ncm ncm ncm ncm sym sym sym sym sym

 So it is possible to create a deterministic gene replication rule for the GoL.

 I would recommend that we work with this, since it avoids introducing additional stochasticity through the choice of ancestor in replication.